What is Complex Regional Pain Syndrome (or Reflex Sympathetic Dystrophy Syndrome)?

 What CRPS treatment (or RSD Treatment) options are available?

-Dramatic improvement and even remission of CRPS (or RSD) is possible.
+Dramatic improvement and even remission of CRPS (or RSD) are possible.
 CRPS treatment (or RSD Treatment) options include:

-For additional information on Complex Regional Pain Syndrome (or Reflex Sympathetic Dystrophy Syndrome), please call 866-228-1108 to request an appointment with one of our Southeast Pain and Spine Care pain management doctors or click on the following link:
+For additional information on Complex Regional Pain Syndrome (or Reflex Sympathetic Dystrophy Syndrome), please call 866-228-1108 to request an appointment with one of our Southeast Pain and Spine Care pain management providers or click to Request an Appointment.